Inducing functionality in retinal organoids with electrical activities derived from developing retina

 Project Goals

-This project will overcome this functional constraint of retinal organoids by studying electrophysiological events-derived functional maturation of mouse retina during retinal development.
-The aim is to stimulate those events with the help of mathematical models in order to induce the same functionality in mouse and human retinal organoids.
+This project will overcome the functional constraint of retinal organoids by studying electrophysiological events-derived functional maturation of mouse retina during retinal development.
+The goal is to stimulate those events with the help of mathematical models in order to induce the same functionality in mouse and human retinal organoids.
 NeuFRO will achieve a resonance in the field by generating retinal organoids with the neuronal connectivity and the natural diversity of functions using interdisciplinary fields including:

 • Electrophysiology